Ensure that you meet all eligibility requirements to participate in a study abroad program set by your Berkeley college.

 2. Research possible courses offered by UCEAP programs of interest.

-3. Review the Database of Pre-Approved Breath for your country and program.
+3. Review the Database of Pre-Approved Breadth for your country and program.

 4. If your course(s) of interest have not yet been evaluated, send an email to Laura Adams (firstname.lastname@example.org) and include:

 Your name, SID, email address, UCEAP program of interest, term of participation, and which breadth categories you have left to fulfill.
 If you already have a syllabus, please attach it to the email.
 It is not possible to obtain pre-approval until a complete syllabus is available from the host institution.